brbsix/subnuker/README.rst

   subnuker FOLDER1 FOLDER2 FOLDER3

-By default, `subnuker` scans subtitles with a built-in list of plaintext search terms or regular expression. `subnuker` can also obtain patterns from multiple pattern files, similar to :code:`grep`'s :code:`--file` option.
+By default, :code:`subnuker` scans subtitles with a built-in list of plaintext search terms or regular expression. :code:`subnuker` can also obtain patterns from multiple pattern files, similar to :code:`grep`'s :code:`--file` option.

 ::

   subnuker --file PATTERNFILE FILE.srt

 The :code:`--aeidon` option indicates the use of the aeidon module.
-The aeidon module has full support for all `subnuker` options:
+The aeidon module has full support for all :code:`subnuker` options:

 ::